 Learning how to interact with people from other countries and cultures equips future leaders in all sectors to address urgent issues – from curing diseases and finding energy solutions, to fighting terrorism and hunger – shared across borders.

-Providing deserving college students, who might not otherwise have the opportunity, with an opportunity to gain global exposure by providing them with their first passport, international flight, and short term study abroad program.
+Providing deserving college students, who might not otherwise have the opportunity, with an opportunity to gain global exposure by providing them with their first passport, international flight, and global abroad program.

 Our founder, Deidre Mathis, traveled abroad for the very first time as a 19-year old college sophomore to Santo Domingo, Dominican Republic.
 It was during that educational Alternative Spring Break trip where she caught the travel bug.
 Deidre credits that international experience with changing her life forever.
 She went on to move abroad 3 times and travel over 40 countries on all 7 continents.
 She recently opened the US’s first Black owned hostel, Wanderstay Houston.